repo-sync/repo-sync/README.md

 You can add/remove workflow steps to meet your needs.
 For example, the "Create pull request" step can be removed, or perhaps a "Merge pull request" step can be added.

+#### One-Way Syncs

+For one-way syncs, set up the workflow in the target repository only as described above.

 #### Customize pull request

 You can customize PR title, body, label, reviewer, assingee, milestone by setting environment variables as explained at [repo-sync/pull-request](https://github.com/repo-sync/pull-request#advanced-options).